John H. Van Vliet Jr.: Early life and education

 John Huff Van Vliet Jr was born into a military family on November 9, 1914.
 His father, Colonel John H. Van Vliet Sr, graduated from the U.S.M.A. in 1913.

-An "Army brat", Van Vliet Jr lived in multiple places including China, the Philippines, and even at West Point during the time his father was an instructor at USMA.
+An "Army brat", Van Vliet lived in multiple places including China, the Philippines, and even at West Point during the time his father was an instructor at USMA.
 He was graduated from Wentworth Military Academy and was appointed to the US Military Academy Class of 1937 with a Senatorial Appointment from Kansas.
 As a cadet, he was a member of the track team, the swimming team and the Protestant Chapel Choir.

 Career

-After graduation and commissioning as a Second Lieutenant of Infantry, Van Vliet Jr served at Fort Washington MD, and then with the 27th Infantry Regiment in Hawaii.
+After graduation and commissioning as a Second Lieutenant of Infantry, Van Vliet served at Fort Washington MD, and then with the 27th Infantry Regiment in Hawaii.